All plants need nourishment. Lawn grass and houseplants typically need a little help to grow their best. That’s where fertilizer comes in.

 The Advantages of Using Organic Fertilizer

-Organic fertilizer supplies the nutrients that plants need in a naturally slow-release form, at a rate at which plants can use them.
+Organic fertilizer supplies the nutrients that plants need in a naturally slow-release form at a rate at which plants can use them.
 The plant food is made available through the biological action of beneficial microbes that work together with plants.
-The microbes consume the organic fertilizer ingredients and release the nutrients in a form from which the plants can benefit.
+Microbes consume the organic fertilizer ingredients and release the nutrients in a form from which the plants can benefit.

 - Organic fertilizer feeds plants at a naturally slow, steady rate.